 We need to take care of our bodies as we go through the recovery process.
-Below are some tips on how to cope:

 - Singing: Relating to a song and getting lost in the lyrics can be an effective way to process our emotions.

 - Expressing emotion: Tears can be very relieving.
 Toxins are released from our bodies in the tears when we cry.
 Toxins are also released by blowing your nose, as opposed to sniffing.

 - Comedy: If you keep a diary of anything that makes you laugh, then you will be able to look back at it whenever you feel like it.
 Laughter is a great stress buster.

 - Journaling: Writing about what you are feeling and experiencing is another great way of processing what is going on and releasing stress.